onsi/ginkgo/docs/index.md

 })
 ```

-Ginkgo's retry behavior generally works as you'd expect with most specs, however there is some complexity when `FlakeAttempts` is applied to `Ordered` containers.
+Ginkgo's retry behavior generally works as you'd expect with most specs, however, there is some complexity when `FlakeAttempts` is applied to `Ordered` containers.
 In brief, Ginkgo generally guarantees that `BeforeAll` and `AfterAll` node closures only run once - but `FlakeAttempts` can modify this behavior.
 If a failure occurs within a subject node in an `Ordered` container (i.e. in an `It`) then Ginkgo will rerun that `It` but not the `BeforeAll` or `AfterAll`.
-However, if a failure occurs in a `BeforeAll` Ginkgo will immediately run the `AfterAll` (to clean up) then rerun the `BeforeAll`.
+However, if a failure occurs in a `BeforeAll`, Ginkgo will immediately run the `AfterAll` (to clean up) and then rerun the `BeforeAll`.

 Stepping back - it bears repeating: you should use `FlakeAttempts` judiciously.
 The best approach to managing flaky spec suites is to debug flakes early and resolve them.
 More often than not they are telling you something important about your architecture.
 In a world of competing priorities and finite resources, however, `FlakeAttempts` provides a means to explicitly accept the technical debt of flaky specs and move on.